LakeinLove/Mage-The-Awakening/Peoples/Sleepwalkers.md

 ## Sleeper to Sleepwalker

 Forcing a Sleeper to become a Sleepwalker is possible with the [[Prime]] spell [[Stealing Fire]], something desperate or conniving Awakened have always known.
 It’s a brutal experience, though, and is always considered an obvious Supernal power for the sake of determining if the spell causes a breaking point and Wisdom roll.
 Even if the spell is successful, the Sleeper is not a Sleepwalker until after it is cast.
-Even then, once the spell’s duration expires, Quiescence takes effect on any memories of obvious magic the temporary Sleepwalker witnessed.
+Even then, once the spell’s duration expires, [[Quiescence]] takes effect on any memories of obvious magic the temporary Sleepwalker witnessed.

-Aside from the brute-force method, mages don’t know how to make people Sleepwalkers any more than they know how to make people Awaken.\
+Aside from the brute-force method, mages don’t know how to make people Sleepwalkers any more than they know how to make people [[Awakening|Awaken]].\
-Any of the potential roads to Awakening could, falling short of triggering an actual Awakening, coax a Sleeper into Sleepwalking.
+Any of the potential roads to [[Awakening]] could, falling short of triggering an actual [[Awakening]], coax a Sleeper into Sleepwalking.

 The Orders have dedicated countless studies to determine if being the blood relative of mages makes someone more likely to Sleepwalk, but if it does influence things it does so in such a subtle way that it’s impossible to prove.
 The raw power of the relative has no effect; for every apprentice whose child sees her cast spells and remembers, there’s a near-archmage with only Sleeping children and grandchildren.